NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 ## Contributing

 Found a bug or have a feature request?
-Please open an issue on GitHub.
+Please open an issue on GitHub. <br>
 Want to add support for more inverter types or features?
-Pull requests are welcome!
+Pull requests are welcome!<br>

 ## License